typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 buildPhoneCallGraph(inputs);
 ```

 First thing first, we require the grakn module.
-We use it for connecting to our `phone_calls` keyspace.
+We use it for connecting to our `phone_calls` database.

 Next, we declare the `inputs`.
 More on this later.
 For now, what we need to understand about inputs — it’s an array of objects, each one containing:
 - The path to the data file